rahuldhangar/nextjs-woocommerce-restapi-self/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## .env file setup

+copy the .env.example file content into a new .env and modify the variables according to your environment

 ## Learn More

 To learn more about Next.js, take a look at the following resources: